Louvki/cross-platform-comparison/react-native-todo/README.md

-# react-native-todo
+# React Native todo
-A simple todo application in React Native with the basic implementation of the Flux pattern
+A simple todo application in React Native along with a simple implementation of the FLUX state management pattern.
+Uses the https://jsonplaceholder.typicode.com/ for data.

-# Getting started
+##  Getting started
 Make sure you have your device connected or an emulator running

+For android:
 ```
 npm install
 react-native run-android
 ```

-or
+For iOs
 ```
 npm install
 react-native run-ios